-- Revenue from the sale of air time (net of trade discount, as applicable) is recognised on telecast of advertisements. - Revenue from distribution of a satellite channel is recognised upon the right to receive the subscription as per the terms of the respective agreements. - Revenue from licensing of content is recognised in accordance with the licensing agreement on dispatch of the content. - Commission Revenue is recognised when services are provided in accordance with the contractual obligation.
+- Revenue from the sale of air time (net of trade discount, as applicable) is recognised on telecast of advertisements. - Revenue from distribution of a satellite channel is recognised upon the right to receive the subscription as per the terms of the respective agreements. - Revenue from licensing of content is recognised in accordance with the licensing agreement on dispatch of the content. - Commission Revenue is recognised when services are provided in accordance with the contractual obligation n) Financial instruments i.
+Financial Assets

-(ii) Other Income
+(ii) Other Income'

-'Interest income from a financial asset is recognised when it is probable that the economic benefits will flow to the Group and the amount of income can be measured reliably.
+Interest income from a financial asset is recognised when it is probable that the economic benefits will flow to the Company and the amount of income can be measured reliably.
 Interest income is accrued on a time basis, by reference to the principal outstanding and at the effective interest rate applicable.